martindurant/daskberg/README.md

  if all the workers can access the data files
 - You can move to different snapshots.
 Here we went one step back in time.
 See how the schema changed.
-- Reading from any location supported by ``fsspec`` is allowed.

-(the data were created with pyspark and following a Dremio community [tutorial](https://www.dremio.com/subsurface/introduction-to-apache-iceberg-using-spark/))
+(the data were created with pyspark SQL and following a Dremio community [tutorial](https://www.dremio.com/subsurface/introduction-to-apache-iceberg-using-spark/))

 ### What works

 - most data types
 - filtering (meaning you don't load data files or even manifest files)
-- derived partitions
+- derived partitions in filters
 - some basic operations with the REST iceberg service, particularly to find the current metadata file's location for some table
+- Reading from any storage backend supported by ``fsspec``

 Testing was mostly done with fastparquet, which newly supports schema evolution.